Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

    - The code should be elegant and simple.
 No over-engineering or hard-to-read code.

    Do your best but don't sweat about perfection!
 We do code-review to find any missed items.
+   If you need help, don't hesitate to ping the core team on the PR.

 1. Use tags in PR name for the following cases: